Feel This Moment: Use in media

-"Feel This Moment" was used as a fanfare to welcome the Singapore Armed Forces Parachute Team (better known as the Red Lions) during the National Day Celebrations of 2013 in Singapore.
-It was also was used for the opening of Schools Spectacular and was performed by the all artists during the ending of RCTI's 25th Anniversary on August 23, 2014.

-"Feel This Moment" was used in the promos for Australian reality show So You Think You Can Dance Australia, for Chilean reality show Salta si puedes.
+Since its release, "Feel This Moment" has been used several times throughout various media.
+It was used in the promos for Australian reality show So You Think You Can Dance Australia, for Chilean reality show Salta si puedes.
 It was also used in the first trailer for The LEGO Movie which was released on February 7, 2014, a couple of scenes in the 2017 animated movie, The Emoji Movie and was used in trailers for Go Jetters on CBeebies in 2020.

-Hannah Hart, Grace Helbig and Mamrie Hart wrote and performed a satirical version, "I Just Want To Film This Moment" as the opening of their #NoFilterShow performance.

-"Feel This Moment" is featured in the rhythm game Just Dance 2014 and was featured as the fourth main track on Now That's What I Call Music 46 in the United States.
+The song is also featured in the rhythm game Just Dance 2014 and was featured as the fourth main track on Now That's What I Call Music 46 in the United States.

 The song was used for the opening number of Miss Universe 2020.

 Music video

 The music video was first released onto Pitbull's official VEVO channel on March 15, 2013.
 It was directed by David Rousseau.
 It was shot in black and white scene.
 The video is centered on the rapper's 2012 Planet Pit World Tour.
 In the video, the tour hit several big cities including Paris, Rio de Janeiro, New York, Los Angeles and Miami.
 Aguilera is also featured in the video, with big curly hair and black outfit.
-The video has received over 500 million views on YouTube, making it 5x Vevo certified.
+The video has received over 806 million views on YouTube, making it 5x Vevo certified.

 The video for "Feel This Moment" received mainly positive reviews.
 Rap-Up wrote, "Mr. Worldwide [Pitbull] reflects on his journey to the top, performing shows across the globe, while the pop diva looks gorgeous as she vamps for the camera in the black-and-white clip."
 Trent Fitzgerald from PopCrush wrote that "Aguilera is looking rather svelte in her all-black leather outfit as she flirts for the camera."